 The inscription on the exterior of the machine says:

-Two years ago I found this washing machine on rue Carpeaux, but it is not functional.
-I’ve used in once for washing clothes and once for washing books.
+Two years ago, I found this washing machine on rue Carpeaux, but it is not functional.
+I’ve used it once for washing clothes and once for washing books.
 Now it is the time to throw it away, herby noted down.

 Imagine inserting two historical books representing various cultures into a washing machine.
 Then, instead of removing them quickly, you continue washing them for a whole two minutes.
 That’s what the Chinese artist Huang Yong Ping did on December 1, 1987.

 He took two books, a classical history book on Chinese art and one on the history of Western art, placed them inside a washing machine, and left them there for a couple of minutes.
 The result was a pile of ineligible text.

 Ideologies that define Huang’s career

 Huang Yong Ping was born in China.
 Later, he moved to the West, where he participated in various art exhibitions.
 For the most part, one can divide his work or career into two phases.

 First, his career is mostly defined by his focus on Chinese issues.
 Second, one clearly sees the influence that Western culture has on his artistic mind.
 Providing a good explanation regarding his career depends on your starting point.
 Those in the West saw him one way, while art lovers in China also had a different view of Huang.

 In the eyes of many in China, Huang’s previous artworks show a man who was not only free but also subversive to express himself artistically.
 Later, the same people believe that Huang sold out his ideals to the Western world.

 On the other hand, you have those in the West who view his previous works as the result of living and working in an authoritarian system.
 Upon displaying his pieces after returning to China from his sojourn in the West, they claim his skills and career blossomed.